Business strategy

 Operating Expenses30%40%50%65%65%65%

 Notice that, as your business grows, it will impact the amount of money that you should be allocating to different buckets.
-For example, as your business grows and starts bringing in more revenue, the more money you’ll be putting towards operating expenses (and the less you’ll be adding to the owner’s comp bucket).
+For example, as your business grows and starts bringing in more revenue, the more money you’ll be putting toward operating expenses (and the less you’ll be adding to the owner’s comp bucket).

-In order for this method to be effective, you need to ensure you use each account to pay the bills designated in each category.
+For this method to be effective, you need to ensure you use each account to pay the bills designated in each category.
 At the end of every business quarter, you can go back and review your budget and make any adjustments as necessary.

 Did you know?